pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Analyze One Way Streets ...............................................................................

-:ref:`pgr_analyze_oneway` analyzes one way streets in a graph and identifies any flipped segments.
+:doc:`pgr_analyzeOneWay` analyzes one way streets in a graph and identifies any flipped segments.
 Basically if you count the edges coming into a node and the edges exiting a node the number has to be greater than one.

 This query will add two columns to the vertices_tmp table ``ein int`` and ``eout int`` and populate it with the appropriate counts.
 After running this on a graph you can identify nodes with potential problems with the following query.